 1 teaspoon dried oregano

 1 teaspoon dried basil

 Put all ingredients, except oil, in a jar (with a lid) and shake.
 Now add the oil and shake again.
 Voila.
 Easy homemade, sugar-free dressing.
 Use up right away.

 The most obvious way to use it is drizzled on salad.

 But I’ve found it’s also great in a raw veggie salad.
 (Seen here: yellow summer squash, yellow bell pepper*, green beans and cauliflower.)
 Simply pour some of the dressing over thinly sliced veggies of choice(make sure they’ll taste good raw!) and toss.
-Let sit for a few hours or overnight (in the fridge) to let the flavors soak in better.

 *The only veggie not from our garden.